datacenter/cilium-dc-design/docs/aci/advanced_design.md

 The basic network infrastructure for our design will be composed of the following components:

-* A tenant: The Kubernetes cluster can be placed in any dedicated, pre-existing between multiple clusters, etc.
+* A tenant: The Kubernetes cluster can be placed in any dedicated, or a shared tenant for deployments with multiple clusters.
 * One Floating SVI L3Out where:
-  * All the nodes are placed in this L3OUT that provides also a L2 Broadcast domain for Node-to-Node Communication
+  * All the nodes are placed behind this L3Out which also provides a L2 Broadcast domain for Node-to-Node Communication
-  * Dedicated Node Ext EPGs and Service EPGs are used for traffic classification and security with ACI Contracts
+  * Dedicated Node External EPGs and Service EPGs are used for traffic classification and security with ACI Contracts
-  * BGP Peering is established with all or a subset of the nodes for External Service advertisement and LoadBalancing
+  * BGP Peering is established with all or a subset of the nodes for External Service advertisement and load balancing

 * One Bridge Domain (BD) for the Egress Nodes
-  * Create one EPG and Multiples ESG for the Kubernetes Egress Nodes interface.
-The ESG selector will be the `Egress IP` so that we can map different pod identities to different ACI ESGs.
+  * One EPG and multiple ESGs for the Kubernetes Egress Nodes interfaces.
+The ESGs will use IP selectors to map the `Egress IP` so that we can map different pods and or namespaces to different ESGs.

-This basic design gives us the following capabilities:
+This design gives us the following capabilities:

 * Secure the traffic to/from the cluster with ACI contracts.
 * DHCP relay support: This design allows the Kubernetes nodes to be bootstrapped without the need to manually configure their IP addresses easing the cluster bootstrap and horizontal scalability.

   {: .warning }
-  DHCP relay on L3OUT has a few limitations see: [DHCP Limitations](https://www.cisco.com/c/en/us/td/cilium-dc-design/docs/dcn/aci/apic/6x/basic-configuration/cisco-apic-basic-configuration-guide-61x/provisioning-core-aci-fabric-services-61x.html#guidelines-and-limitations-for-a-dhcp-relay-policy)
+  Please be aware of the DHCP relay limitations for L3outs.
+See: [DHCP Limitations](https://www.cisco.com/c/en/us/td/cilium-dc-design/docs/dcn/aci/apic/6x/basic-configuration/cisco-apic-basic-configuration-guide-61x/provisioning-core-aci-fabric-services-61x.html#guidelines-and-limitations-for-a-dhcp-relay-policy)

 * The nodes can be of any type and can be mixed: you can have a cluster composed of bare-metal hosts and VMs running on any hypervisor as long as network connectivity is provided.
 * Routing simplicity: the node default gateway is the ACI Floating SVI IP.